raacker/raacker.github.io_backup/_posts/Linux/2017-03-29-background-working--nohup.markdown

 The answer was using **nohup**.

 {% highlight text %}
-nohup is a POSIX command to ignore the HUP (hangup) signal.
+nohup is a POSIX command to ignore the HUP (hangup) or SIGHUP signal.
 The HUP signal is, by convention, the way a terminal warns dependent processes of logout.

 {% endhighlight %}
 Reference : [https://en.wikipedia.org/wiki/Nohup](https://en.wikipedia.org/wiki/Nohup)

-In other words, noHUP is used for background process which needs to be run whenever the shell is logout or not.
+In other words, not killed with SIGHUP signal, we can keep use our terminal and receive any info or output later.

 Our server startup code was like this.